 Even better, if you choose to store your gold in a private vault facility, you add a layer of privacy to your assets.
 At least as I write this, precious metals held in non-bank facilities are not subject to government reporting in the United States.

-There are gold storage facilities in more privacy-friendly countries from Switzerland and Austria to Singapore and Hong Kong.
-Austrians love for secrecy gave birth to one of the world’s only anonymous gold storage facilities, located in Vienna.
+There are offshore gold storage facilities in more privacy-friendly countries such as Switzerland, Austria, Singapore, and Hong Kong.
+The Austrians love for secrecy gave birth to one of the world’s only anonymous gold storage facilities, located in Vienna.

 Asians love gold and the economic centers of the continent are making it easier to buy and store metals.
 I recently wrote about how to get secure offshore gold storage in two different Singapore vaults with ease.

 Other countries like the ones mentioned have facilities where you can rent a box capable of holding millions of dollars in bullion for as little as about $100 a year.
 Since these facilities are built for housing valuables of this nature, security is generally excellent, unlike many of the safe-deposit boxes run by the ninnies at your local bank.

 At places like The Storage in Hong Kong, you can rent your box in the name of your offshore corporation at a fraction of the cost.
 And in Singapore, one company will store any gold you buy from them online in your own segregated storage in their rented vault.

 Obviously, it’s important to do your due diligence on the offshore gold storage option you choose.
 If you choose to transport your precious metals overseas in order to deposit them, you’ll have to comply with various export regulations and disclosures that vary by country.
 More on that later.